tc39/notes/meetings/2023-11/november-27.md

 - [slides](https://docs.google.com/presentation/d/14oO9ACSx66ChJK-5-dxhuKYmmh5XFaE1uC_4MS6tcEw/)

-KG: So editors update, we have landed a couple of normative changes.
+KG: Editors update, we have landed a couple of normative changes.
 The first one is the resizable array buffers proposal.
 The second one is this long-standing web reality issue where the GetSubstitution, which is what is used for doing the replacement strings in string.prototype.replace, was specified to have slightly different semantics than it in fact had, and we have corrected that so that the behavior matches the behavior in real life.
 Also, a couple of editorial changes.
 The first one that is something we’ve been working on for a long time, or rather working towards for a long time, it completes a bit of work, where the RegExp semantics now work exactly the same way as the rest of the specification.